Associated Students Dr. Karin Duran Memorial Scholarship

 - Must have a FAFSA or California Dream Act application on file for the upcoming academic year.

-- Undergraduate students must enroll in 12 units or more during the Fall & Spring terms of the award year.
+- Undergraduate students must enroll in 12 units or more during each award term – Fall & Spring terms of the upcoming academic year.

-- Graduate students must enroll in 6 units or more during the Fall & Spring terms of the award year.
+- Graduate students must enroll in 6 units or more during each award term – Fall & Spring terms of the upcoming academic year.

 - Two letters of recommendation must be requested through the my Matador Scholarship system.
 Recommenders will submit their letters through this system.